Rhubarb Muffins Recipe with Oats and Cinnamon Brown Sugar Crumble

 This post may contain affiliate links.
 Please read our Disclosure Policy.

-Even though the batter is quite thick they bake up soft and tender.
-They’re perfect with a cup of coffee for breakfast or a special treat with dinner.
-They’re easy to put together and makes up to 24 muffins!
+Even though the batter is quite thick, these muffins bake up soft and tender every time.
+Theyโre perfect with a cup of coffee for breakfast or as a special treat with dinner.
+The recipe makes up to 24 muffins, so thereโs plenty to share โ or freeze for later!

 - Combine flour, old-fashioned oats, brown sugar, cinnamon, and turbinado sugar together in a small bowl.

 - Dice cold butter.
-Using two forks or a pastry cutter, cut the butter into the dry ingredients until it appears crumbly.
-Set aside (I put mine in the refrigerator).
+Using two forks or a pastry cutter, cut the butter into the dry ingredients until it looks crumbly.
+Set aside (I pop mine in the refrigerator).

-- Don’t overwork it or it will blend together and not crumble over the muffin.
+- Donโt overwork it or it will blend together instead of crumble.

-- Don’t use your fingers.
-The heat in your hands will soften the butter and break down your crumble.
+- Donโt use your fingers โ the heat from your hands will soften the butter and ruin that crunchy crumble.

 Muffin Batter

 - Add the wet ingredients to the dry ingredients using a spatula.
-Mix only until combined.
+Mix only until just combined โ a few streaks are okay!

 - Fold in the rhubarb.